MahimaR-athore/Weather-Web-Application/README.md

 For more details on the OpenWeatherMap API and available endpoints, refer to the official documentation.

 **Credits**
-This application was created by Nisha Laur.
+This application was created by Mahima Rathore and Nisha Laur.
 It utilizes the following technologies and resources:

 * HTML
 * CSS